This section of PALawHelp.org has information and resources about Employee Rights in Pennsylvania.

 Consumer information pamphlet from the Pennsylvania Bar Association.
 [PDF] (November 2012)

-Know Your Rights: Pregnant and Breastfeeding Workers in Pennsylvania
+Know Your Rights: Pregnant and Lactating Workers in Pennsylvania

 Pregnancy Discrimination - Understanding Your Workplace Rights Related to Pregnancy and Breastfeeding